 Deep vein thrombosis can occur without noticeable symptoms.

 When to see a doctor

-Pulmonary embolism (PE) occurs when a blood clot gets stuck in an artery in the lung, blocking blood flow to part of the lung.
+A pulmonary embolism (PE) occurs when a blood clot gets stuck in an artery in the lung, blocking blood flow to part of the lung.
 Blood clots most often start in the legs and travel up through the right side of the heart and into the lungs.
 This is called deep vein thrombosis (DVT).
-However, PE sometimes can occur without any DVT symptoms.

 If you develop symptoms of DVT, contact your health care provider.